geomarker-io/nlcd_raster_to_fst/README.md

 ## creating fst files

-This repository contains an R script for downloading and transforming NLCD rasters into `.fst` files.
+This portion of the repository contains an R script for downloading and transforming NLCD rasters into `.fst` files.
 In addition to the package dependencies documented in `renv`, it relies on the `aws cli` being available too.

 This script relies heavily on system calls and so its behavior may change depending on the host operating system.
 Ideally, the `cole-brokamp/singr` singularity image would be used to run the script.

 - `01_nlcd_to_raster.R` downloads, extracts, and converts NLCD files to `.tif` files
     - NLCD files are stored at s3://geomarker/nlcd/nlcd_tif/ and include `impervious_{2001,2006,2011,2016}.tif`, `imperviousdescriptor_{2001,2006,2011,2016}.tif`, `nlcd_{2001,2006,2011,2016}.tif`, and `treecanopy{2011,2016}.tif`
 - `02_raster_to_fst.R` converts the `.tif` files into `.fst` files
     - NLCD data is stored as a folder of 1,685 `.fst` files at `s3://geomarker/nlcd/nlcd_fst/`

 ## reading data from fst files

 - each file is a "chunk" of the total data and is named like `nlcd_chunk_{chunk_number}.fst`, see `get_nlcd_data.R` for functions to extract data automatically based on NLCD cell number, year, and product name
-- chunk files will be automatically downloaded to the `./nlcd_fst/` folder in the working directory; the number of chunk files needed depends on the geographic extent of the input spatial data; their size varies, but each file is 28.5 MB in size on average (all 1,685 files take about 48 GB on disk)
+- chunk files will be automatically downloaded to the `./nlcd_fst/` folder in the working directory; the number of chunk files needed depends on the geographic extent of the input spatial data; their sizes vary, but each file is 28.5 MB in size on average (all 1,685 files take about 48 GB on disk)
 - a quick example is:

 ```r